13 Anti-Aging Supplements To Help You Age Gracefully

 4. Pyrroloquinoline Quinone (PQQ)

-Pyrroloquinoline quinone, or PQQ, is a micronutrient that acts as a potent antioxidant, protecting your cells from damaging free radicals and supporting your brain and heart.
-Clinical studies show that PQQ supports healthy cognitive function and a healthy inflammation response and was found to protect the heart in animal research.
+Pyrroloquinoline quinone, or PQQ, is a micronutrient that acts as a potent antioxidant, supporting cellular health, your brain and heart.
+Clinical studies show that PQQ supports healthy cognitive function and a healthy inflammation response.

-Also known as ALC or ALCAR, this brain-enhancing amino acid works by crossing the blood-brain barrier and acting as a powerful antioxidant.
+Also known as ALC or ALCAR, this brain-supporting amino acid acts as a powerful antioxidant.

 6. Whey protein

 Whey protein gives your liver all the amino acids it needs to build glutathione, your body’s master antioxidant.
-Glutathione helps your liver neutralize toxins (from your environment, food and cells).
-It supports mitochondria, the powerhouses of your cells, and it also boosts immunity and brain function.
+Glutathione supports mitochondria, the powerhouses of your cells, and it also boosts immunity and brain function.

 Like collagen protein, whey protein is readily available and easy to incorporate into your best anti-aging supplement stack.
 But although whey protein is readily available, consider your sources carefully.
 Choose cold-processed, undenatured, grass-fed whey protein, and don’t heat it before eating it.